ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 ## Creating a container using Dockerfiles stored in a GitHub Repository
 1. First, clone the GitHub repository to your computer using the command `git clone REPOSITORY`.
 For this example, we'll be cloning the CSE [course-support repository](https://github.com/ucrcsedept/course-support.git).
->Note: Git is typically preinstalled on Macs, however, it is not preinstalled on Windows devices..
+>Note: Git is typically preinstalled on Macs, however, it is not preinstalled on Windows devices.
 You can check if it is installed by running `git --version` in a terminal or command prompt window.
 If it is not installed, refer to the guide below.

 <details>
 <summary>Installing Git</summary>

 <details>
 <summary>Macs</summary>
-If you don't have Git installed on your Mac, running `git --version` will prompt you to install/activate Git on most version of macOS.
+If you don't have Git installed on your Mac, running `git --version` will prompt you to install/activate Git on most versions of macOS.
 In this scenario, follow the instructions given to you in the terminal.

 Otherwise, if you were not prompted to install Git, you can instead install Git using Homebrew.
 Run the command: